dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

     For input_raster, output_raster in zip(input_rasters, output_rasters):

-The with loop used earlier in the chapter is used below the for loop with minimal changes, with variable *input_raster* being opened in this case and redefined to *src*.
+The with loop used earlier in the chapter is used below the for loop with minimal changes, with variable *input_raster* being opened and defined in this case.

     with rasterio.open(input_raster) as raster:
         src_shape = (raster.height, raster.width)